The Flying Mule Homepage

 The Ferdinand was based on the “Porsche Tiger” that was never accepted for service, and 91 were eventually built.
 At best, the large vehicle delivered only a third of a mile to the gallon when driving on roads, while its maximum speed was 30km/h.
 After an unimpressive debut in the Battle of Kursk in 1943, all surviving vehicles were retrofitted with a ball-mounted MG 34 for local defense.
 The updated vehicle was referred to as the Elefant.
 However, Dragon Armor’s vehicle shows the original Ferdinand with a true-to-scale coating of Zimmerit already applied on the hull and superstructure.
 The vehicle has been given the markings and three-color camouflage paint scheme of a vehicle from s.Pz.Jg.Abt.654.
 The Ferdinand/Elefant achieved an extremely high 10:1 ratio of kills per loss, primarily due to its effective long-range gun and its thick armor when employed in the defensive role, though its sheer weight and mechanical unreliability counted against it.
 Collectors wishing to own their very own Ferdinand will have to move quick before this appealing item disappears up the road!

-The Dragon Models "1:72 Dragon Armor" range presents highly-detailed, ready-made diecast models of military vehicles.
-Dragon Armor diecast tanks require no glueing or painting.
-Each model is an instant display piece or diorama centerpiece straight from the box.
-Made from diecast metal and plastic components, the die cast tanks in the Dragon Armour series are 100% true to scale... these don't look like model tanks, they look like tanks!.
-Color, camouflage and unit markings are carefully researched for maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.
+The Dragon Models "1:72 Dragon Armor Collector Series" range presents highly-detailed, ready-made plastic models of military vehicles.
+Dragon Armor tanks require no glueing or painting.
+Each model is an instant display piece or diorama centerpiece straight from the box and is 100% true to scale... these don't look like model tanks, they look like tanks!.
+Color, camouflage and unit markings are carefully researched for Maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.

 • Rotating turret, elevating cannon and accurate hull.

-• Painted, fitted, non-moving tracks on detailed non-rotating wheels.
+• Painted, fitted, non-moving tracks and detailed non-rotating wheels.

 • Realistic panel lines, antennas, access panels and surface details.